Parks Program Coordinator

 Work is characterized by professional level analytical and technical duties in the development and coordination of a wide variety of complex recreational, entrepreneurial, cultural, artistic, leisure, aquatic and athletic programs.
 The scope and complexity of programs are increased by the lack of predictability and consistency due to weather and personnel.
 While actual duties of each Coordinator in this classification will vary from time to time, all Coordinators may be assigned to perform work in any or all areas.
 Incumbent may also serve as lead on a variety of Parks projects as assigned and supervise temporary and part-time staff as necessary.

 Work is performed under limited supervision.
 Manager sets the overall objectives and resources available.
 Incumbent and supervisor work together to develop the deadlines, projects, and work to be completed.
 Incumbent is responsible for the work, plans and carries out the assignment, resolves most conflicts that arise, coordinates work with others, and interprets policies on own initiative in terms of established objectives.
-Incumbent keeps supervisor informed of progress, potentially controversial matters, or far reaching implications.
+Incumbent keeps supervisor informed of progress, potentially controversial matters, or far-reaching implications.
 Work is reviewed in terms of feasibility, compatibility with other work, or effectiveness of results.

-Work is guided by the Comprehensive Recreation Plan
+Work is guided by the Comprehensive Recreation Plan.

 ESSENTIAL DUTIES AND RESPONSIBILITIES:

 Develop, organize, implement, and deliver community recreation programs involving education, athletics, aquatics, arts, and special events; supervise, monitor and evaluate programs, classes, leagues, camps, instructors, officials, lifeguards, field/gym supervisors, and volunteers as defined in the Comprehensive Recreation Program Plan.
+Programs may be designed, organized and managed for specific populations with potential emphasis on persons with special needs, seniors, youth, teens, or various cultural backgrounds.

 Oversees and coordinates various operations, services and activities of an assigned recreation program.
-May include citywide cultural arts, sports, athletics, outdoor and waterfront recreation services, senior services, youth development, or special events.
+May include citywide cultural arts, sports, athletics, outdoor and waterfront recreation services, senior services, adaptive programming, youth development, or special events.
 Includes program development, implementation, sponsorship acquisition, program evaluation, problem solving, marketing and public relations.

 May manage, organize, schedule, and maintain use and financial records for indoor and outdoor recreational rental facilities.
 Establish fees based on regional analysis, internal department mission, goals, and fee structure parameters, and cost recovery guidelines.